devstroop/SoftEtherRust/crates/vpnclient/EVENTS.md

 - Initial snapshot emitted only once per connect.
 - Change snapshots only emitted on material change (IP, mask, router, DNS list).
 - DNS list truncated (4 entries normal, 8 in verbose mode).
-- Periodic metrics controlled by interval setting; final metrics always emitted on disconnect (if DHCP enabled).
+- Periodic metrics controlled by interval setting; final metrics always emitted on disconnect (if DHCP was attempted).

 Dataplane lifecycle / failure visibility (Option A minimal recovery):
 - 292 emitted when a link is registered.